braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop.md

 article_title: Drag & Drop Editor
 alias: /dnd/
 page_order: 2
-description: "This article covers how to set up and properly use the drag & drop editor provided by Braze."
+description: "This article covers how to set up and properly use the Drag & Drop Editor provided by Braze."
 layout: featured
 guide_top_header: "Drag & Drop Editor"
 guide_top_text: "The Drag & Drop Editor brings ease to Braze Email message building.
 With the drag & drop editing experience, you can create completely custom and personalized email messages without using HTML.
 Check out the articles below to learn more!"